tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/JIRA/overview.md

 #### Version 6

-Fixes Story 107389 Change WSDL/SOAP to RESTful services.
+Fixes Story 107389Change WSDL/SOAP to RESTful services.
 The REST API requires JIRA v5.0+.
 For JIRA version older than v5.0, please use plugin v5.

 #### Version 5

-Fixes APAR
-PI37115 Steps failing with Assertion Error
+Fixes APAR PI37115Steps failing with Assertion Error

 #### Version 4

-Fixes APAR PI35342 compatibility defect with IBM Urbancode Deploy version 6.1.0.4 and later.
+Fixes APAR PI35342compatibility defect with IBM Urbancode Deploy version 6.1.0.4 and later.

 #### Version 3

 The JIRA integration provides component process steps to create, comment and resolve issues found in JIRA and publish a list of issues that were addressed in the deployment.